A row of medieval houses in Sicily on a beach & a custom sign: 'Old buildings in Europe'

 The hall of Ambassadors in Royal Alcazar in Seville built Mudejar roof

-Here is the hall of Ambassadors in Royal Alcazar in Seville built in Mudéjar style.
+For example, here is the hall of Ambassadors in Royal Alcazar in Seville built in Mudejar style.
 And below is a staircase from this Alcazar.
 Isn’t it very cool?
-This is because the popular architectural element in Spain – tiles.
+This is because we can see its builders used the popular architectural element in Spain – tiles.

 a staircase with colorful azulejos used in old Mudejar architecture in Europe